-Figure 7-17.
+Figure 7-18.
 Connecting the Label to your stationName variable

-3. Now, the interface Label object is connected to the stationName property.
-Whenever you set the property's value, the screen will also be updated.
+3. Now, the interface Label object is connected to the stationName instance variable.
+Whenever you set the instance variable's value, the screen will also be updated.
 Repeat the previous connection steps for Frequency and Band.

 To hook up your button, you need a method in the ViewController class to handle this.
 You could go to the ViewController.swift file and add it there.
-There is also a shortcut to adding @IBOutlet properties and @IBAction methods.
-On the right side of the Xcode toolbar, click the Assistant Editor icon shown in Figure 7-18.
-(It looks like two circles.)
+There is also a shortcut to adding @IBOutlet methods.
+In the Xcode toolbar, click the Assistant Editor icon shown in Figure 7-19 (it looks like two circles).